What Is Power Prototype Machining, How to Execute It for Reliable Electronic Products?

 • Heat Dissipation Holes: Ensure hole diameter is ≥1mm (prevents clogging) and spacing is 5–10mm (maximizes airflow).
 Use CNC machining for uniform hole placement (avoids 3D printing’s layer-line blockages).

-• Screw Holes: Align holes with PCBA mounting points (Toleranz: ± 0,1 mm) to prevent component stress.
+• Screw Holes: Align holes with PCBA mounting points (Toleranz: ±0,1 mm) to prevent component stress.
 Use CNC drilling for consistent depth (avoids over-drilling that damages internal circuits).

 • Interface Cutouts: For USB-C/DC ports, machine cutouts with a 0.1mm clearance around the connector (ensures easy insertion without interference).

-CNC-Machined Aluminum Has Burrs on Heat Sink FinsCutting tool is dull; feed rate too high.Replace the tool with a sharpened carbide end mill.- Reduce feed rate by 20% (Z.B., from 1000mm/min to 800mm/min).- Use a deburring wheel to smooth fin edges after machining.
+CNC-Machined Aluminum Has Burrs on Heat Sink FinsCutting tool is dull; feed rate too high.Replace the tool with a sharpened carbide end mill.- Reduce feed rate by 20% (z.B., from 1000mm/min to 800mm/min).- Use a deburring wheel to smooth fin edges after machining.

 Silicone-Duplicated Parts Have Air BubblesSilicone mold has no vent holes; resin injected too quickly.Add 1–2mm diameter vent holes to the mold’s highest points.- Inject resin slowly (1–2ml/s) to let air escape.- Tap the mold gently during injection to release trapped bubbles.

 Bei Yigu Technology, we see power prototype machining as a “safety-first engineering process”—it’s not just about making a physical model, but validating the reliability of a product that handles electricity.
-Too many clients overlook power-specific needs (Z.B., heat dissipation, Isolierung) and use general machining methods, leading to prototypes that fail functional tests.
-Unser Ansatz: We prioritize material-process matching—e.g., using CNC-machined aluminum for heat sinks (not 3D-printed PLA, which melts at high temperatures) and silicone duplication for soft grips (not CNC plastic, which lacks flexibility).
+Too many clients overlook power-specific needs (z.B., heat dissipation, Isolierung) and use general machining methods, leading to prototypes that fail functional tests.
+Our approach: We prioritize material-process matching—e.g., using CNC-machined aluminum for heat sinks (not 3D-printed PLA, which melts at high temperatures) and silicone duplication for soft grips (not CNC plastic, which lacks flexibility).
 Zum Beispiel, we helped a client fix a charger prototype’s overheating issue by machining aluminum heat dissipation fins (replacing a 3D-printed plastic shell), cutting component temperatures by 30%.
 By focusing on power-specific requirements, we help clients avoid costly reworks and ensure their prototypes align with mass production safety standards.

 FAQ

-1. Can I use 3D printing for a high-power prototype (Z.B., 60W industrial module)?
+1. Can I use 3D printing for a high-power prototype (z.B., 60W industrial module)?

 1. How long does power prototype machining take for a 5V/2A charger?